openfoodfacts/openfoodfacts-server/docs/tutorials/uploading-photo-to-a-product.md

 ```

 If the request is successful, it returns a response that indicates that the fields have been saved.
+You will also get the new image id in `imgid`.

 ```json
 {